HomeBlog

 HANGAR49 unifies outreach, content and data enrichment into 1 managed pipeline motion, replacing 2 disconnected agency relationships with 1 accountable team.

-Its customer page adds more pipeline framing: HANGAR49 says it helps marketers develop audiences, create conversations and build pipelines, and reports $261M+ in revenue opportunities pumped into pipelines.
+Its site adds more pipeline framing: HANGAR49 says it helps marketers develop audiences, create conversations and build pipelines, and reports $261M+ in revenue opportunities pumped into pipelines.
 It also names Virgin Money, Compleye and SEACOM among customer stories.

 RevOps teams whose pipeline gap is the disconnection between content production and outreach execution: 2 vendors, 2 reporting frameworks and no shared pipeline motion.

 HANGAR49 is a managed service.
 The activity depends on the engagement.
-It is data-led and outreach-focused, but it is not the same as IR-managed infrastructure installed permanently inside the client's stack.
+It is data-led and outreach-focused, but it is not the same as a signal-led system that Intelligent Resourcing builds and runs inside the client’s stack as an ongoing capability.

 4. The Digital Bloom